-How the Postal Service ended up with a Vegas version of Statue of Liberty on its Forever stamp
+Statue of Liberty stamp mix-up leads to $3.5M payout

 How did the mistake happen?

 In 2008, the Postal Service began the process of looking for new images for the Forever stamp.
 Its then-manager of stamp development had been looking for something "different and unique" in the Statue of Liberty image because it had already been used in at least 20 different stamps, according to his court testimony that's summarized in the court's opinion.

 The decision came down to an image of the Las Vegas statue that had appeared on a photo service.
 The Postal Service purchased a license of that photograph.
 Several Postal Service officials testified that they wouldn't have selected that image had they known that it wasn't the real Statue of Liberty.